AMTAC Blades Tyrant Review: The Fixed Blade You’ll Actually Carry

 INDUSTRY

-AMTAC Tyrant Fixed Blade Sized for Daily Carry Without Printing
+AMTAC Tyrant Fixed Blade Sizes Down for Daily Carry

 AMTAC Blades released the Tyrant, a compact fixed-blade knife designed for concealed carry during runs and everyday movement.
 The blade prioritizes close-contact defense without printing or catching gear.